mrj0/kimpine/README.rst

 Alternatives
 ============

-This project is a fork of andialbrecht_'s excellent django-gae2django_ project.
-It takes the approach of keeping the Rietveld codebase as intact as possible while providing a library that emulates the App Engine APIs.
+andialbrecht_'s django-gae2django_ also allows you to host Rietveld privately.
+It takes the approach of keeping the Rietveld codebase as intact as possible while providing a library that emulates the App Engine APIs. kimpine (which used gae2django as a starting point) takes the oppsite approach and tears out all code related to App Engine to replace it with native Django libraries.

 .. _South: http://south.aeracode.org/